JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 * Users and visitors to the Website that are not registered
 * Search Engine "bots" and RSS Feed Aggregators

 __Contact Us Page__.
-The Website maintains a [Contact Us](/contact) page to allow users to leave feedback and ask questions.
-You do not need to register to use the Contact Us page, but if you are registered and signed into the site, that information is captured as well.
-Any information that you provide via the Contact Us page will be stored in our systems and potentially sent via email to the administrators of the Website.
+The Website maintains a [Get In Touch](/contact) ("Contact page") to allow users to leave feedback and ask questions.
+You do not need to register to use the Contact page, but if you are registered and signed into the site, that information is captured as well.
+Any information that you provide via the Contact page will be stored in our systems and potentially sent via email to the administrators of the Website.

 ## Information That We Automatically Collect